Killing of Cecil the lion: Death

-The lion was equipped with a satellite tracking device from which locational data were recorded every 2 hours.
+The lion was equipped with a satellite tracking device from which location data were recorded every 2 hours.
 Subsequently, location data was pieced together (depicted in the map herein on the right).
 This interpretation of events was corroborated by the subsequent investigation by Zimbabwe National Parks and wildlife management and is consistent with the satellite data.

 Two Zimbabweans (Bronkhorst and Ndlovu) were later arrested by Zimbabwe police.
 Bronkhorst said during July, 2015, "We had obtained the permit for bowhunting, we had obtained the permit for the lion from the council."
 Palmer had already returned to the United States, where he issued a statement that he had "relied on the expertise of my local professional guides to ensure a legal hunt" and "deeply regret that my pursuit of an activity I love and practice responsibly and legally resulted in the taking of this lion".

 Reactions

 In Zimbabwe

 Cecil's killing went largely unnoticed in the animal's native Zimbabwe.
-The country's The Chronicle newspaper wrote: "It is not an overstatement that almost 99.99 percent of Zimbabweans didn’t know about this animal until Monday.
-Now we have just learnt, thanks to the British media, that we had Africa’s most famous lion all along, an icon!"
+The country's The Chronicle newspaper wrote: "It is not an overstatement that almost 99.99 percent of Zimbabweans didn't know about this animal until Monday.
+Now we have just learnt, thanks to the British media, that we had Africa's most famous lion all along, an icon!"
 The BBC's Farai Sevenzo wrote: "The lion's death has not registered much with the locals".

 On the other hand, Zimbabwean officials stated that the killing of Cecil had already caused a decrease in tourism revenues.
 A significant decrease was noted in Hwange, where the lion had lived.
-Many international tourists, who had planned to see the lion, had cancelled their trips.
+Many international tourists who had planned to see the lion had cancelled their trips.
 "This killing is a huge loss to our tourism sector that was contributing immensely to the national wealth", said Emanuel Fundira, the president of the Safari Operators Association of Zimbabwe.
-"We had a lot of people, in terms of visitors, coming in to the country to enjoy and view Cecil, so really this was a great loss," Fundira said, and that Cecil's presence was "a draw card," and compared his death to "the demise of an icon".
-The director of the Zimbabwe Tourism Authority, Karikoga Kaseke, said that tourism had been booming, but that Zimbabwe was now perceived as a country which was not interested in protecting and promoting animal rights, and this had also had a negative effect on the tourism sector.
+"We had a lot of people, in terms of visitors, coming in to the country to enjoy and view Cecil, so really this was a great loss," Fundira said, calling Cecil's presence "a draw card" and comparing his death to "the demise of an icon".
+The director of the Zimbabwe Tourism Authority, Karikoga Kaseke, said that tourism had been booming, but that Zimbabwe was now perceived as a country which was not interested in protecting and promoting animal rights, and this view had also hindered tourism.